webdriverio-community/wdio-vscode-service/README.md

 #### `binary`

-Path to a local installed VSCode installation.
-If option is not provided the service will download VSCode based on given `browserVersion` (or `stable` if not given).
+Path to a locally installed VSCode installation.
+If the option is not provided the service will download VSCode based on the given `browserVersion` (or `stable` if not given).

 Type: `string`